OpenPEPPOL/documentation/Code Lists/README.md

 ### v7 - feature freeze

+* The name of the files was changed from "PEPPOL" to "Peppol"

 * Participant identifier schemes
     * Added `0208` - BE:EN - Numero d'entreprise / ondernemingsnummer / Unternehmensnummer - [TICC-126](https://openpeppol.atlassian.net/browse/TICC-126)